List of all the ISRO achievements in 2021

 Orbit Type: LEO

 3- CMS-01: On 17 December 2020, CMS-01 was successfully launched into a Geosynchronous Transfer Orbit (GTO) from Satish Dhawan Space Centre (SDSC) SHAR, Sriharikota by PSLV-C50/CMS-01 launch vehicle.
-It is India's communication satellite envisaged for providing services in Extended-C Band of the frequency spectrum which includes Indian mainland, Andaman-Nicobar & Lakshadweep Islands.
+It is India's communication satellite envisaged for providing services in the Extended-C Band of the frequency spectrum which includes the Indian mainland, Andaman-Nicobar & Lakshadweep Islands.
 It is India's 42nd Communication Satellite.

 Mission Life: 7 years

 Power: 1500 W

 Planned Missions of ISRO in the coming years

 a.
 It is expected to launch in 2021 and is a successor to the Chandrayaan-2 mission.

 b.
 The mission will attempt a soft landing on the lunar surface and will have a Lunar lander and rover.

 c.
 According to ISRO, the total cost of the Chandrayaan-3 mission will be more than 600 crores.

 Chandrayaan-3: ISRO’s another bid to land on Moon